-Cash, Cash Equivalents, Investments, and Restricted Cash
+Cash, Cash Equivalents and Investments

 Cash and cash equivalents are comprised of cash and highly liquid investments with remaining maturities of 90 days or less at the date of purchase.
-Cash equivalents are comprised of money market funds and short-term investments with an investment rating of either of the following: Moody's of A3 or higher or Standard & Poor's of A- or higher.
-The Company is exposed to credit risk in the event of default by the financial institutions or the issuers of these investments to the extent the amounts recorded on the balance sheet are in excess of amounts that are insured by the Federal Deposit Insurance Corporation ("FDIC").
-Restricted cash is held in certificates of deposit pursuant to lease agreements, and, in prior periods, pursuant to secured letter of credit agreements as well.
+Cash equivalents consist of commercial paper and money market funds.
 The Company classifies investments as short-term when they have remaining contractual maturities of less than one year from the balance sheet date, and as long-term when the investments have remaining contractual maturities of more than one year from the balance sheet date.
 The Company's investment policy is consistent with the definition of available-for-sale securities.
 From time to time, the Company may sell certain securities but the objectives are generally not to generate profits on short-term differences in price.